HL7/cqf-recommendations/input/pagecontent/examples-activities.md

 ### Do not send a message

-A negative recommendation not to send a message
+This example illustrates a recommendation not to send a message.

 * [DoNotSendMessage Library](Library-donotsendmessage-library.html)
 * [DoNotSendMessage ActivityDefinition](ActivityDefinition-activity-example-donotsendmessage-ad.html)